Chart Color Schemes

 Mannum features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 62.8% of all households, including 14.7% couples with children, 36.2% couples without children, and 10.9% single parent families.
-Non-family households constitute the remaining 37.2%, with lone person households at 35.6% and group households comprising 1.7%.
-The median household size is 2.1 people, smaller than the Rest of SA average of 2.3.
+Family households constitute 62.8% of all households, including 14.7% couples with children, 36.2% couples without children, and 10.9% single parent families.
+Non-family households comprise the remaining 37.2%, with lone person households at 35.6% and group households at 1.7%.
+The median household size is 2.1 people, which is smaller than the Rest of South Africa average of 2.3.

 Frequently Asked Questions - Households